bloominstituteoftechnology/Precourse/Lesson11-JS-VIII/README.md

 2. Instead of a truth condition that must be `true` to keep going like in our `for` loop we have a base case.
 The base case says "stop when `false`".
 3. We move towards satisfying the base case by modifying `n`.

-Everything that can be writter recursively can be written iteratively (with a `while` loop or a `for` loop).
+Everything that can be written recursively can be written iteratively (with a `while` loop or a `for` loop).
 There are cases where a recursive solution is simpler and easier to write than an iterative solution.
 Recursive functions are generally used when working with various data structures like trees, linked lists, or graphs.
-Programming is all about tradeoffs and different approaches have different advantages.
+Programming is all about tradeoffs, and different approaches have different advantages.
 For now we recommend that you generally stick to iteration but it is good to understand how to write recursive solutions.

 ## Additional Resources: